clach04/mqtt-launcher/README.md

   * if the payload is the string `false`, remove a file
   * if the payload is `info`, return information on the file

-The payload value may be `None` in which case the eacho of the list elements defining the program and arguments are checked for the magic string `@!@` which is replaced by the payload contents.
+The payload value may be `"null"` in which case the eacho of the list elements defining the program and arguments are checked for the magic string `@!@` which is replaced by the payload contents.
 (See example published at `dev/2`, `dev/3` and `dev/4` below.)